Compliance with legislative requirements

 Most types of compensation relate to the market value of the acquired interests in land at the time of acquisition, however, other types of compensation, including professional costs, injurious affection and disturbance loss can be forward-looking and are not limited to loss or damage or costs or expenses incurred at the time of acquisition.

 When approving offers (and payment) of compensation, officials and decision makers must have clear reference to value-for-money, just terms, the PGPA Act and other relevant legislation and policy.

 - LAA delegations to determine the amount of compensation that will be offered to an interest holder for a compulsory acquisition are held by Finance officials only (and not by acquiring authorities).

 - Once an offer is accepted by the interest holder, the acquiring authority is responsible for making the compensation payment to the interest holder.

-- Entities should be aware that compensation and other payments to claimants may attract taxation and should strongly encourage claimants to seek independent professional taxation advice early in the negotiation process.
-Officials can direct claimants to seek advice from the Australian Taxation Office (ATO) (see guidance on Involuntary Disposal of a CGT (Capital Gains Tax) asset).
+Entities should be aware that compensation and other payments to claimants may attract taxation and should strongly encourage claimants to seek independent professional taxation advice early in the negotiation process.
+Officials can direct claimants to seek advice from the Australian Taxation Office.

 When considering compensation claims, entities should, where possible, be aware of the taxation implications of claims and how taxation issues may impact on the amount of compensation landholders will ultimately receive.